eduardomuchak/27-trybesmith/README.md

 This project consists of medieval items stored in the API format structured in the MSC (Models, Services, Controllers) layer system and written using Typescript.

-It is possible to perform basic operations that can be done in a database: Create (C), Read (R), Update (U), and Delete (D).
+It is possible to perform basic operations that can be done in a database: Create (C) and Read (R).
 The database used for the creation of this project is MySQL.

 #